laravel/docs/errors.md

 <a name="configuration"></a>
 ## Configuration

-The logging handler for your application is registered in the `app/start/global.php` [start file](/docs/lifecycle#start-files).
+The logging handler for your application is registered in the `App\Providers\ErrorServiceProvider` [service provider](/docs/ioc#service-providers).
 By default, the logger is configured to use a single log file; however, you may customize this behavior as needed.
 Since Laravel uses the popular [Monolog](https://github.com/Seldaek/monolog) logging library, you can take advantage of the variety of handlers that Monolog offers.

 For example, if you wish to use daily log files instead of a single, large file, you can make the following change to your start file: